pmadruga/ds-jobindex/reports/blogpost_engine.md

 # Deep Learning: Applying Google's Latest Search algorithm on biggest Danish job site

+## Abstract
+---
+Search engine results are a common challenge, especially for non-English languages.
+In this project, different models - including Google Search's underlying technique - are applied to improve the search engine of Denmark's most significant job portal: [jobindex.dk](https://jobindex.dk).
+The goal is to determine whether modern Artificial Intelligence (AI) and Natural Language Processing (NLP) techniques can improve Danish-language search results.
+After comparing direct results amongst different models and methods, it's possible to conclude that BERT excels.
+It's incredibly successful on search queries that don't usually return results or very long and complex queries since it's based on word similarity.

+(UNSPLASH IMAGE)

 ## Disclaimer
 ---
+This report is unaffiliated with Jobindex.dk.

-This is a non-technical post however some terms are impossible to escape.
-For the full code, visit <GITHUB_LINK>.
-Some terms are not detailed in depth since it that falls outside the core goal of this project.
-For a technical explanation, get in touch <CONTACT_PAGE>.
-This report also envolves knowledge of basic Danish.
+This report is also non-technical.
+However, some terms are impossible to escape.
+For the full code, visit [here](https://github.com/pmadruga/ds-jobindex).
+Some terms are not detailed in-depth since it that falls outside the core goal of this project and for a technical explanation or if you'd like this implemented in your company, [get in touch](https://johnconnor.ai/contact/).
+This report also involves knowledge of basic Danish.

-## Abstract
----
-Search engine results is a common cause, especially for non-English languages.
-In this project, different models - including Google Search's underlying technique (called BERT) - are applied to improve the search engine of Denmark's biggest job portal: jobindex.dk.
-The goal is to determine whether modern Artificial Intelligence and Natural Language Processing techniques can improve danish-language searches.
-After comparing direct results with TFIDF and BERT, it's possible to conclude that BERT excels for zero-results search queries and on longer search queries.
-It also provides noteworthy performance results, in terms of time to return a search.

 ## Intro
 ---
 Searches are a recurrent challenge, regardless of the user and/or the company.
 Most entities rely on direct searches of terms.
-If you open your e-mail application and search for a specific text, you get exactly what you searched for.
-But not all searches are black and white: sometimes you want similar results too.
+If you open your e-mail application and search for a specific text, you get what you searched for.
+But not all inquiries are black and white: sometimes you want semantically similar results too.

->  You shouldn't need perfect search skills to find what you want.

-When performing a direct search there's no relation between words: the words in the search query will have to be present in the results, almost directly.
-As an example: a job search using the query "psychiatrist" would return results with that same word.
-But you'd probably want to see results for jobs such "doctor in psychiatry hospital".
-The main word here is "psychiatry" and "psychiatrist".
-And the chances of finding both with one query are low.
-What about doing long queries?
-The chances of getting worthy results with a direct search are very low - the longer the query, the lower the chances of success.
+When performing a direct search, there's no relation between words: the words in the search query will have to be present in the results, almost directly.
+Consider, for example, a job search using the query "psychiatrist" would return results with that same word.
+But you'd probably want to see results for jobs that include terms such as "psychiatry" and, perhaps on a lesser extent, "psychology".

+With the classical search approach, the chances of finding both with one search query are low.
+What about long search queries?
+The chances of getting noteworthy results with a direct search are meagre.
+In fact, the longer the query, the lower the chances of success.

+>  You shouldn't need excellent search skills to find what you want.

-However, recent advances in Natural Language Processing (NLP) techniques have allowed for transforming words into a common base form.
-For example, words like "am", "are", "is" have their common form is the word "be" (a technique known as "Stemming").
+However, recent advances in NLP techniques have allowed for transforming words into a common base form.
+For example, English words like "am", "are", "is" have their common form in the word "be" (a technique known as "Stemming").
 They can also convert the plural of a word to it's singular (known as "Lemmatization").
-Here's an example with both techniques: "The boys are eating pizza", after being processed with the above techniques becomes "The boy is eat pizza".
-Applying these two techniques to documents will definitely improve search results, finding similar results to our original search query.
+Here's an example with both techniques: "The boys are eating pizza", after being processed with the above methods becomes "The boy is eat pizza".

+But what is this good for?
+Well, applying these two techniques to documents will improve search results, finding similar results to our original search query.
 And those techniques are part of a few others used in this project, for a mostly Danish language dataset.
 This project benefits from how

->  Danish NLP techniques have reached a very good level,
+>  Danish NLP techniques have reached an outstanding level, paving the way for improved search results

 when compared to English language-based ones (typically more complete).

 The relations between words are also important.
-Let's take for example (based on "https://blog.google/products/search/search-language-understanding-bert/") that you're searching for "2019 brazil traveler to usa need a visa.".
+Let's take for example (based on "https://blog.google/products/search/search-language-understanding-bert/"):

+ that you're searching for "2019 brazil traveler to usa need a visa.".
 You'd probably get a result that includes the words "2019", "brazil", "traveler", "usa" and "visa".
 But the word "to" would be ignore in this type of search, since it's too generic.
 In fact, the word "to" changes everything in this, since it refers to where the person wants to travel to (from Brazil to the US).
 This results in very different outcomes of the search query.

 But there are more challenges to this then word relations.